setheliot/eks_auto_mode/README.md

 # AWS EKS Auto Mode Terraform demo

-This repo provides the terraform files to deploy a demo app running on an AWS EKS Cluster with Auto Mode _enabled_, using best practices.
+This repo provides the terraform files to deploy a demo app running on an AWS EKS Cluster with **Auto Mode** _enabled_, using best practices.
+This was created this as an _educational_ tool to earn about EKS Auto Mode and Terraform.
+It is _not_ recommended that this configuration be used in production, without further assessment to ensure it meets organization requirements.

-To learn more about AWSK EKS Auto Mode see the [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/automode.html).
+To learn more about AWS EKS Auto Mode see the [AWS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/automode.html).

 In these Terraform files, comments describe how AWS EKS Auto Mode simplifies and changes deployment.
-You can search for `EKS Auto Mode` to find these comments.
+You can search for "_EKS Auto Mode_" to find these comments.

 ## Deployed resources